pimlie/nodejs.sh/README.md

 ## Install

-> bash v4.3+ is required, which means on CentOS 7 you have to install bash from source
+> bash v4.3+ is required

-Make sure you have a working docker daemon installed on your system
+Make sure you have a working docker daemon installed on your system and your user has been added to the `docker` group

 ```
 wget https://raw.githubusercontent.com/pimlie/nodejs.sh/master/nodejs.sh